Trevor Howard: Career

+In contrast, Carol Reed's The Third Man (1949, from a story by Graham Greene), in which Howard starred alongside Orson Welles and Joseph Cotten, was a huge international success, and became the film of which Howard was most proud.
+During the filming of The Third Man in Vienna, visited a bar still wearing his British Army officer's uniform costume and, following an altercation, was detained for impersonation by the Royal Military Police.
+When identified, he was released without further ado.

 Howard was the lead in Golden Salamander (1950) and played Peter Churchill in Odette (1950) with Anna Neagle, a big hit in Britain.
 It was directed by Herbert Wilcox who put Howard under contract.
 He loaned Howard to Betty Box and Ralph Thomas to make The Clouded Yellow (1950), a popular thriller with Jean Simmons.
 These films helped Howard be voted the 2nd biggest British star at the box office in 1950 and the 5th biggest (and eleventh bigger over-all) in 1951.

 Howard was reunited with Carol Reed for Outcast of the Islands (1952) and he made a war film, Gift Horse (1952).
-That year he made his final appearance in Britain's ten most popular actors, coming in at number nine.
+That year he made his final appearance on the list of Britain's ten most popular actors, coming in at number nine.
 He was in another adaptation of a Graham Greene story, The Heart of the Matter (1953).
 Greene also wrote and produced Howard's next film, the British-Italian The Stranger's Hand (1954).

 Howard was in a French movie, The Lovers of Lisbon (1955), then supported Jose Ferrer in a war film from Warwick Pictures, The Cockleshell Heroes (1955), which was popular in Britain.

 Howard's first Hollywood film was Run for the Sun (1956), where he played a villain to Richard Widmark's hero.
 He made a cameo in Around the World in 80 Days (1956) and again played a villain to an American star, Victor Mature, in Warwick's Interpol (1957).

 Howard starred in Manuela (1957) then supported William Holden in Carol Reed's The Key (1958), for which he received the Best Actor award from the British Academy of Film and Television Arts.
-When William Holden dropped out of the lead of The Roots of Heaven (1958), Howard stepped in - the star part in a Hollywood film (although top billing went to Errol Flynn).
+When William Holden dropped out of the lead of The Roots of Heaven (1958), Howard stepped in as his first opportunity at a starring role in a Hollywood film (although top billing still went to Errol Flynn).

 After a thriller Moment of Danger (1960) he was in Sons and Lovers (1960), for which he was nominated for an Academy Award for Best Actor.
 He was nominated for a BAFTA on four other occasions. and received two other Emmy nominations, one as a lead and the other as a supporting actor.
 He also received three Golden Globe Award nominations.